horeilly1101/deriv/README.md

 An open source derivative calculator REST API (and Java library).

+## In Development

+I began this project wanted to make a symbolic derivative calculator that could differentiate any functions of the form f : R^n -> R. And I did that.
+But after taking some time to reflect on the project, I realized that I actually ended up setting the groundwork for something far more interesting.
+Why limit myself to functions just of the form described above?
+Why not try to differentiate vector-valued functions, or, better yet, tensor-valued functions?

+So that's what I'm working on right now.
+Wish me luck.

 ## Server

 The server is built using [Spark](http://sparkjava.com/), and you can run the server by running